brandiny/ncdaily-opensource/README.md

 * Notice authors can be emailed using a mail:to link
 * Daily motivational quotes
 * Searchable notices, using email search function.

-# Hosting
-This web app is hosted using Heroku, and builds from this repository.
-The maintanence cost of the app is $0.00 per month.

 # Explanation of important files